Manipuri Vaishnavism: Impact of Gaudiya Vaishnavism

 Artists depicting Radha Krishna's love story through the rasa-lila dance.

 The Meiteis or Manipuris were initiated to the religion of Chaitanya during the middle of the 18th century.
-With a vast cultural changes during the then king Bhangyachandra, which include development of raslila dance drama of Manipuri Raas Leela dedicated to ras of Krishna and gopis, which is well known to the world, the image of Manipuri society changed and evolved as a Hindu society.
+With a vast cultural changes during the then king Bhangyachandra, which include development of raslila dance drama of Manipuri Raas Leela dedicated to raslila of Krishna and gopis, which is well known to the world, development of the Bishnupriya Manipuri language & adaptation of Eastern Nagari script for writing the Meitei language the image of Manipuri society changed and evolved as a Hindu society.

 Various other literature of the Gaudiya sampradaya was translated and thoroughly studied.
 This also included chantings and sankirtana.
 Various other dance drama were also composed like gaura lila and six form of ras lila and performed in villages of Manipur.
-The manipuri rasa-lila dance is evolved from dances of lai haraoba performed by maiba and maibi, priests and priestesses of traditional meitei religious beliefs before Vaishnavism in Manipur.
+The Manipuri rasa-lila dance is evolved from dances of lai haraoba performed by maiba and maibi, priests and priestesses of traditional Meitei religious beliefs before Vaishnavism in Manipur.
 Rasa-lila and Manipuri Sankirtana or Nata Sankirtana became the important features of day to day life.
 In all rituals non-vegetarian food is completely prohibited.

 Even though Krishnaism became a prominent part of Meitei religious beliefs, they never stopped worshipping the traditional deities.
 The older deities with similar concepts were equated with different other Hindu gods, like Nongpok Ningthou and Panthoibi with Shiva-Parvati.
 There are many temples in Imphal valley like Hiyangthang Lairembi Temple where the deity is worshipped in both Sanamahism and Vaishnavism way.